JSitter/nlp_keyword_detection/README.md

 ## Requirements

-This repo requires Docker to run.
-Before running this repo make sure docker is installed on your machine.
-Installation instruction can be found [here](https://docs.docker.com/install/).
+This repo is setup to use Docker.
+Docker installation instruction can be found [here](https://docs.docker.com/install/).

+Otherwise a suitable Python environment can be created using the provided `requirements.txt` file.

-## Installation
+## Installation with Docker

 Download this repository and `cd` into the project directory.